Skip to main content

 Insight Published on 08 March 2023

-To mark International Women’s Day 2023, we spoke to PDMS’ Lead Project Manager, Hannah Phillips, about her journey through the ranks in the tech industry and some of the misconceptions that initially put her off pursuing a career in the industry.
+To mark International Women’s Day 2023, we spoke to PDMS’ PMO Manager, Hannah Phillips, about her journey through the ranks and some of the misconceptions that initially put her off pursuing a career in the tech industry.

 Before joining PDMS, Hannah’s career started out in retail.
 Although she loved IT at school, she admits that she had this preconceived idea that to pursue a career in technology you need extensive knowledge of developing and coding.

-Despite this, Hannah put her fears aside and applied for a Support Analyst role at PDMS which explained that no prior knowledge of technology was needed.
-“It sounded too good to be true, but I thought it would be a great way to get into the industry!” she said.
+Despite this, I put my fears aside and applied for a Support Analyst role at PDMS which explained that no prior knowledge of technology was needed.

-Inspired by her colleagues’ career progression, Hannah quickly progressed through the company after joining in 2014.
-After joining as a Support Analyst, she then became a Technical Services Analyst and then a Product Development Manager.
-Following this, she became a Project Manager, then was promoted to a Senior Project Manager position before becoming the Lead Project Manager in 2022.
+Inspired by my colleagues’ career progression, I quickly progressed through the company.
+After joining in 2014 as a Support Analyst, I then became a Technical Services Analyst and then a Product Development Manager.
+Following this, I became a Project Manager, then was promoted to a Senior Project Manager position before becoming the Lead Project Manager in 2022.

-Hannah’s number one piece advice to younger generations entering the technology industry:
+What is your number one piece advice to younger generations entering the tech industry?

-“Firstly, don’t let any preconceptions about what technology is put you off.
+Don’t let any preconceptions about what technology is put you off.
 There are so many opportunities out there and there is so much to learn.
 Don’t let the stereotypes put you off and don’t talk yourself out of it before you’ve given yourself the chance.
-Just go for it!”
+Just go for it!

 If you are interested in a career in tech with PDMS then we would love to hear from you - we're committed to helping people get a start in technology careers!
 Just send your CV to [email protected] with an email explaining why you think you can fit into the team.